 Shows are subject to change.

-You can enquire about reservations, venue hire, school bookings and general or observatory enquiries, by:
+You can enquire about school bookings, venue hire and general enquiries, by:

-The following table shows standard opening hours for The Planetarium.
-You can also find out when the Planetarium is closed, including special closure periods.
+The following table shows standard opening hours for the Planetarium.

 General entry to the Planetarium is free.
-You need a ticket for Cosmic Skydome shows.
+Tickets are required for shows in the Cosmic Skydome.

-Council honours the Queensland Government Companion Card.
+Council honours the Queensland Government Companion Card and Companion Cards from other Australian states and territories.
 This allows free entry for anyone accompanying a person with disability who requires attendant care support.